fgz21/ChicksGold-Test/README.md

 - 1: intall GIT and node.js and vite
 - 2: open cmd or used Bash.
 - 3: go and select the folder -> cd>desing-chickgold
-- 3: npm install (this install Dependence).
-- 4: npm run dev.
+- 4: npm run preview.

 that all.